phtal-org/internet-draft-phtal/draft-montoya-phtal-latest.md

 The profile parameter SHOULD be a dereferenceable URI that resolves to a [RAML 1.0 Spec](#RAML) Data Type declaration.
 RAML data types are used because of their ability to describe representations independent of their runtime media type, as well as supporting XSD and JSON Schema documents.

+TODO: Consider restricting profile parameter to a single value, forego the link rel definition.

 ## Code-On-Demand

 In order to further promote modifiability of a system REST defines code-on-demand as an optional constraint.
 An optional constraint would observe desired behavior where supported, but with the understanding that it may not be the general case.
 Code-on-demand is a style of code mobility in which the processing logic is moved from the server into the client, thus providing dynamic extensibility; functionality can be added to a deployed component without impacting the rest of the system.